What is going on here?

 - Plugins centrally purchased to support your site

 Wow!
 That’s so cheap!
 What’s the catch?

 There isn’t one.

 There aren’t any shortcuts taken here.
-This service is a result of using the right partner in The DMA, the investment made by into building the infrastructure that makes this easy, and generally working smarter not harder to avoid recreating the wheel each time.
+This service is a result of using the right partners, the investment made by into building the infrastructure that makes this easy, and generally working smarter not harder to avoid recreating the wheel each time.

 The result is a unique service at a great price!

 Thanks, but my nephew said he can do the same thing for $200.

 Engaging an experienced and established team of professionals has merits above and beyond the initial website going live.
 Just like insurance or superannuation, getting it done right the first time can save a lot of heartaches later on.

 With the right set up, and proper maintenance, your business can count on a quality solution going forward.
 You can expect it to keep up with technology, compliance changes, and stay up to date with new security threats.